-West Point, VA
+Location: West Point, VA

 This Fishing Club is a 47-member private sports club located in the heart of central Virginia.
 Over the years, the fishery has produced a significant number of Largemouth Bass weighing between 5 and 10 pounds, but their success has been inconsistent.
 Some years, the club would catch more than 50 trophy bass, other years as few as three.

-Scope of Work:
+Scope of Work

 Upon meeting with a concerned club member and learning about the pond, it was apparent that this troubled waterbody had some great qualities.
 Rich with life and bursting at the seams with freshwater, its 26,000 acres of undisturbed watershed provided an annual average flow rate of 8.66 cubic feet per second (CFS), or nearly 5.6 million gallons of water each day.
 The pond is about 4 feet deep and has a long, narrow shape, providing roughly 4 miles of wooded shoreline to serve as great natural cover.

-Unlike most managed fisheries, this club kept incredible fishing records of angler data such as quantity and length of each species caught, as well as the date, number of hours fished and who was fishing.
+Unlike most managed fisheries, this club kept incredible fishing records of angler data such as quantity and length of each species caught, as well as the date, the number of hours fished and who was fishing.
 Additionally, all bass larger than 5 pounds had both length and weight recorded.
 Having this data in an organized form provided insight into the fishery’s history along with an understanding of why the fishery produced inconsistent numbers of big bass over the years.

 Water quality was another critical variable in the management of the fishery.
-The pond was very fertile and had a high flow, but each summer the pond’s watershed tended to dry up, resulting in little or no water flow for a couple months.
+The pond was very fertile and had a high flow, but each summer the pond’s watershed tended to dry up, resulting in little or no water flow for a couple of months.
 This stagnant period caused the plankton population to flourish.
 In 2010, to aid in the pond’s productivity over the summer, the management approach was modified and a few hundred pounds of quick dissolve fertilizer were added.

-In addition to giving the fishery an annual nudge with fertilizer, dissolved oxygen profiles were taken of the water column twice every summer, allowing SOLitude to confirm that the fisheries productivity and water quality were being managed as adequately as possible.
+In addition to giving the fishery an annual nudge with fertilizer, dissolved oxygen profiles were taken of the water column twice every summer, allowing SOLitude to confirm that the fishery’s productivity and water quality were being managed as adequately as possible.
 When SOLitude was first consulted by the fishery, only 22 percent of bass caught were greater than 15 inches.
 By 2014, following four years of diligent management, 50 percent of the bass caught were greater than 15 inches.
 The positive increase in bass size came in exchange for a 20 percent lower catch rate, and although members caught less fish during each outing, the restructuring of the bass size distribution earned extensive support from the club’s members, and now all bass less than 15 inches are harvested.